ludwig-ai/ludwig-docs/docs/configuration/features/sequence_features.md

 ## Sequence Features Metrics

-The metrics that are calculated every epoch and are available for sequence features are `sequence_accuracy` (counts the number of datapoints where all the elements of the predicted sequence are correct over the number of all datapoints), `token_accuracy` (computes the number of elements in all the sequences that are correctly predicted over the number of all the elements in all the sequences), `last_accuracy` (accuracy considering only the last element of the sequence, it is useful for being sure special end-of-sequence tokens are generated or tagged), `edit_distance` (the levenshtein distance between the predicted and ground truth sequence), `perplexity` (the perplexity of the ground truth sequence according to the model) and the `loss` itself.
+The metrics that are calculated every epoch and are available for sequence features are:

+- `sequence_accuracy` The rate at which the model predicted the correct sequence.
+- `token_accuracy` The number of tokens correctly predicted divided by the total number of tokens in all sequences.
+- `last_accuracy` Accuracy considering only the last element of the sequence.
+Useful to ensure special end-of-sequence tokens are generated or tagged.
+- `edit_distance` Levenshtein distance: the minimum number of single-token edits (insertions, deletions or substitutions) required to change predicted sequence to ground truth.
+- `perplexity` Perplexity is the inverse of the predicted probability of the ground truth sequence, normalized by the number of tokens.
+The lower the perplexity, the higher the probability of predicting the true sequence.
+- `loss` The value of the loss function.

-You can set either of them as `validation_metric` in the `training` section of the configuration if you set the `validation_field` to be the name of a sequence feature.
+You can set any of the above as `validation_metric` in the `training` section of the configuration if `validation_field` names a sequence feature.